-Copenhagen - historical
+Copenhagen - history

 The city's foundation goes back to 1167.
 The name was originally Køpmannæhafn, which meant merchant harbor.
 In the following period, the inhabitants became prosperous through trade.
 In 1254 Copenhagen was granted city rights.
 In the years 1362 and 1368, the city was destroyed by the rival Hanseatic League in the two Waldemar Wars.
 After the reconstruction, Copenhagen became the royal residence in 1416.
 The city has been Denmark's capital since 1443.